LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 - user profile with one's own posts, comments and saved items;
 - inbox with replies, mentions and direct messages;
 - global search on Lemmy with different result types (all, posts, comments, user, communities);
-- create new posts (with optional images);
+- create and edit new posts (with optional images);
-- reply to post and comments;
+- reply to post and comments (and edit replies);
+- mark posts as read and hide read contents;
-- custom appearance (color scheme, font size, post layout);
+- custom appearance (color scheme, font, text size, post layout);
 - custom localization (more languages to be added in future versions);
-- block users and communities;
+- block users, communities and instances;
+- report post and comments to mods;
 - support for multiple accounts (and multiple instances) with account-specific settings;
 - explore all the communities on a given instance in guest mode;
 - multi-community (aggregation).